Julian-O/PySLOBS/README.md

 #### Configuration and Authentication

-The SlobsConnection needs details about how to connect to the Streamlabs OBS application.
+The SlobsConnection needs details about how to connect to the Streamlabs Desktop application.

 It needs to know which host is running the application, which port it is listening to,